 Colleges aren’t terribly picky about how you spend your down time, as long as you’re doing something meaningful.
 They won’t know if you spend hours upon hours playing video games; they will certainly notice a lack of notable activities on your college application.
 But you don’t have to have a long list of stellar accomplishments to receive a college acceptance.
-As long as you can demonstrate to the admission committee some level of accomplishment, initiative, commitment, and leadership, then you’re on the right track.
+As long as you can demonstrate to the admission committee some level of accomplishment, initiative, commitment, and leadership through your extracurricular activities, then you’re on the right track.

 How involved do you need to be for college acceptance?